catalyst-fp7/documents/interoperability/interoperability.md

     "http://catalyst.platform.server/api/conversation/1/all-data/"}]}
 ```

-A given widget may also recieve a dynamic subset by reference, like this:
+A given widget may also receive a dynamic subset by reference, like this:

 ```json
 {"conversations":[{"dataSelectionService":